sst/sst/www/docs/start/remix.md

 </MultiPackagerCode>

 :::tip Ready to deploy
-Your Next.js app is now ready to be deployed to AWS!
+Your Remix app is now ready to be deployed to AWS!
 Just run — `npx sst deploy`.
 But let's take a second to look at how SST makes it easy to add other features to your app.
 :::

 Start your local dev environment.